 Editor's Note: This story originally appeared on NewRetirement.

 Sometimes it feels like the world is designed for couples.
 People throw dinner parties for couples.
 Most forms ask about your spouse.
-And, let’s face it, retirement, and aging — an era when you’ll sometimes need a helping hand — can feel kind of scary on your own.
+And, let’s face it, retirement and aging — a time when you’ll sometimes need a helping hand — can feel kind of scary on your own.

 Whether by circumstances or choice, the U.S. Census Bureau has documented that there are more than 20 million unmarried U.S. residents age 65 and older.
 And, Pew research estimates that 27% of adults 60 and older in the U.S. live alone.
 These aging solo adults are often referred to as elder orphans or solo seniors.

 Those numbers are likely to increase.
-While being single was once stigmatized as a lonely or unhappy state, times have changed, and more and more people are staying single and societal norms are becoming more open to all kinds of different ways of living.
+While being single was once stigmatized as a lonely or unhappy state, times have changed; more and more people are staying single, and societal norms are becoming more open to all kinds of different ways of living.

 Women especially are living alone in greater numbers.
 The Administration on Aging found that 37% of women in the U.S. over 65 live by themselves, are happy about it, and wouldn’t want to live any other way.